 - Document Theft: When a company experiences the unauthorized movement of data via malware, it’s known as exfiltration or data extrusion—and Quocirca finds that printers are the biggest target for these activities.

 - Cryptojacking: Cryptojacking occurs when malware installs illicit software on a device to harness processing power for mining cryptocurrencies.
 Often, such malware positions itself on a router or other Internet-of-Things device with direct access to multiple computers to maximize available power.

 - Hacking: Any network-connected device is susceptible to being hacked.
-Hackers use printers both to acquire unsecured data on the hard drive and to access other parts of the company’s network which otherwise exhibit better cybersecurity.
+Hackers use printers to acquire unsecured data on the hard drive and to access other parts of the company’s network that otherwise exhibit better cybersecurity.

 An MPS provider will ensure that your printer fleet is fully secure and minimize the potential for lost data.

 3. MPS Help Reduce Your Print Spend

 One of the most crucial offerings that businesses can get from MPS is visibility.